-I’ll serve the Cordon Bleu for a cost of $3.16 with a side of Turnip Greens, $1.09 and Glazed Carrots, 59 cents.
+I’ll serve the Cordon Bleu for a cost of $3.16 and add a few Turnip Greens, $1.09 and Glazed Carrots, 59 cents.
 The total cost of the meal is about $4.83.
-With a coupon on the Buddig, and free cheese, your cost would be $4.10.
+Read I how shop to bring this to the table for such a great price, below.

 - 4 chicken breast, 6 ounces each